johngalt42069/MBAR-NF/README.md

 You will want to install OpenSCAD (use nightly until there is a more recent release) to view the assembly.
 This will show you how all the parts fit together.
 Open SCAD/assembly/complete.scad.
 Toggle the options to explode the model or change to a different cartridge.
-If you need more detail open the any of the *.scad subassemblies in the folder.
+If you need more detail open the any of the *.scad sub-assemblies in the folder.